-The Company reported a loss after tax of US\$1.7 million for the twelve months ended 31 December 2022 after the recognition of interest expense in relation to the convertible note facility of US\$1.5 million.
+The Company recorded a loss after taxes of US\$4.5 million for the 12 months ended 31 December 2023, after accounting for US\$4.4 million in interest expenditure related to the Convertible Note Facility ("Facility").

-Following the sale of the Company's U.S. oil and gas production interests in the 2020 fiscal year, no oil and gas production or revenues were generated during the current or previous corresponding period.
+After divesting the Company's U.S. oil and gas production interests in the fiscal year 2020, there has been no oil and gas production or revenue generation in the current or preceding comparable periods.

-The restart of oil production at the Company's An Nagyah Oilfield in Block S-1, Yemen, at current oil prices should over the field life be sufficient to meet repayment of the Company's debt and provide additional income.
-The Company holds a 25% interest in Block S-1, held by the Company's West Yemen Oil (Block S-1) Inc., for which it will receive a life of licence carry of all costs from the Operator.
+The anticipated resumption of oil production at the An Nagyah Oilfield in Block S-1, Yemen, considering prevailing oil prices, is expected to generate sufficient income from the field to meet the Company's debt obligations and contribute additional revenue.
+The Company, through its subsidiary West Yemen Oil (Block S-1) Inc., holds a 25% interest in Block S-1 and benefits from a life-of-license carry arrangement with the Operator, covering all associated costs.